maikwoehl/game/README.md

 Now we have a techdemo in our repository.
 That shows you some experiments with the engine/library that we use.

-We played with the canvas element and the audio element.
+We played with the canvas elemen,the videot and the audio element.

 Features in Techdemo: